Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 # Initial Draft for Act 1 of "Terminal Velocity"
+# TODO: Review for gaps in narrative structure, character development, and thematic clarity.

 # Act 1 Draft Outline
 1. **Opening Scene: Introduction to the World**